MartinKlefas/Timelapse-Outlier-Detection/models&weights.md

 While our real images are not particularly similar to the training set, some are bound to look more like foxes than others.
 We can improve the pre-trained model by fine-tuning, but this again requires segmentation and labelling of part of the real image set, which was one of the goals of this project.

 # Summary:

+If money was not a concern, or the benefits of finding these outliers far exceeded the cost of the training, then DINO would be our best option by far for training an image classifier.
+I could see this being the case if we were looking for bank robbers in CCTV footage, or looking for innappropriate images in a commercial database.

+However the test data we have is time-lapse footage from a domestic garden - there's no monetary value in prefectly finding all outlier images.
+This means that using a pre-trained model will suffice.
+The code has been implemented in such a way that any other model could be dropped in after training though, so if a more valuable dataset emerges only minor changes should be needed.

+The initial embeddings and clustering has been performed on a [pre-trained VGG16 model](https://keras.io/api/applications/vgg/#vgg16-function).
+While it would be interesting to compare this to other models, the accuracy of the clustering itself is a secondary goal for this project whose aim is to learn the techniques and methodology behind outlier detection.